 e. stomach and small intestine

-Normal microbiota of the adult vagina consist primarily of
+Normal microbiota of the adult genitalia consist primarily of

 A) Lactobacillus.
 (Ans)